Treatment for Kidney Stones in St. Petersburg, FL

 Ureteroscopic stone removal

-When a kidney stone is lodged in the ureters, the stone can be removed with a small instrument called an ureterescope that is passed directly into the ureter through the bladder.
+When a kidney stone is lodged in the ureters, the stone can be removed with a small instrument called a ureteroscope that is passed directly into the ureter through the bladder.
 Besides physically snaring and removing a stone, the ureteroscope can also be used to direct laser or ultrasonic energy to break up the stone.
 These methods work well on stones in the lower part of the ureter.

 When kidney stones are caused by overactive parathyroid glands, (located on the four corners of your thyroid gland) the cause is most often a small benign tumor in one of the glands.
 To correct this condition a Dr. Diner can surgically remove the tumor.